-When you or a loved one suffers a catastrophic injury in Virginia, your entire world changes in an instant.
-At Mottley Law Firm, renowned Richmond catastrophic injury attorney Kevin W. Mottley understands the devastating impact these life-altering injuries have on victims and families.
-With over two decades of experience and a track record of multi-million dollar settlements, we fight tirelessly to secure the compensation you need for a lifetime of care and support.
+When you or a loved one suffers a catastrophic injury in Virginia, your entire world can change in an instant.
+At Mottley Law Firm, Richmond catastrophic injury attorney Kevin W. Mottley helps people and families facing life-altering injuries pursue the compensation they need for medical care, lost income, long-term support, and the profound personal losses that follow a serious accident.

 Table of Contents